JayceonHo/BrainNetMLP/README.md

 ## Citation

-If you find this project is useful, please star the repository and cite our paper:
+If you find this project is helpful, please star the repository and cite our paper:

 ```bibtex
 @article{hou2025brainnetmlp,